SainsburyWellcomeCentre/aeon_docs/src/reference/hardware/habitat.md

 :alt: step6
 :class: img-hardware-steps
 :figclass: caption-hardware-steps
 6\.
 Some of the tiles have slots to accommodate the walls of the habitat.
 The walls are supported by two acrylic wall holders that are attached to the underside of each tile with chloroform.
 The nest tile is only equipped with 2 smaller wall holders (dotted red lines).
+Note: make a 1.25mm thick and 18mm wide rim all around the bottom of the tiles using a milling machine.
+This allows them to slot into the honeycomb.
 :::
 :::{figure} ../../images/habitat-step7.svg
 :alt: step7
 :class: img-hardware-steps
 :figclass: caption-hardware-steps
 7\.
 Add the hexagonal floor tiles to the habitat as shown.
-Tiles A,B and C have a cut out that will accommodate the walls to create a corridor around the habitat.
+Tiles A, B and C have a cut out that will accommodate the walls to create a corridor.
 :::
 ::::